 Fun In The Sun at Camp!

-How Will Extreme Weather Affect These Programs at Summer Camps for Kids?
+How Will Extreme Weather Affect These Programs at Summer Camp?

 If any kind of localized lightning is present though, all of these activities will stop immediately without exception.
 The rule for camps is to keep these activities suspended until at least 30 minutes of weather has passed without any other signs of lightning.